Malnutrition hurts. Patience and awareness need to meet knowledge in the form of education

 An Alarming Topic but Unfortunately a Growing Truth

-Malnutrition hurts.
-Patience and awareness needs to meet knowledge in the form of education.
 The problem of Malnutrition is growing into a national issue, happening when people do not receive the necessary nutrients in their diet and results in the loss of muscle mass.
-Those who are malnourished are in grave danger for significant health problems.
+Those who are malnourished are in grave danger of significant health problems.
 Adults who are malnourished are even more susceptible.

 It’s a myth that people who are eating are receiving all the nutrients they need to live a well-balanced life.
 In most cases, people are not malnourished because of the lack of food.
 They are undernourished because of the lack of nutrients in the diet.
 A person may also be malnourished due to an eating disorder or a chronic illness that prevents nutrients from being absorbed in the system.